MoritzKn/match-like/README.md

   until the first match.
     - **check**
-      Array starting with n values and ending with a function as it's last element.
+      Array starting with n values and ending with a function as its last element.
         - **value**
           Values of any type to check against.
 If any of the values is equal (`===`) to the first value